Life Sciences

 In partnership with Boz Institute, we will offer a unique science research learning experience.
 Our programs will involve field work, fundamental molecular biology topics, modern laboratory techniques, and relevant bioinformatics and statistical applications.
 Learn to synthesize life science fundamentals, review literature, formulate hypotheses and design experiments, collect and process samples, execute experiments, analyze data, and showcase your work through poster presentations attended by local scientists and industry leaders.

-FALL 2023 - Introduction to Bioinformatics - ONLINE
+Introduction to Bioinformatics - ONLINE SPRING 2025

 Online Course: